4 Plumbing Repairs Every Homeowner Should Know

 Re-Caulking a Vanity Sink

 When your sink was installed, caulk was likely to have been applied to ensure water didn’t seep.
 However, as time goes by, the sealant can become damaged, which means it could be time to replace it.
-For that, you should start by scraping away the old ones.
+To do this, you should start by scraping away the old ones.
 Make sure not to use a metal knife since that can create scratches on the countertop.
 Next, you should clean the seam with alcohol, and after the area is dried, start applying the caulk.
 After using it, dampen your finger and run it along to smooth it out.

 Removing a Sink Trap